bpanel-org/bpanel/README.md

 - [ ] Test environments above with some of the most common plugins: e.g. recent-blocks, simple-wallet, simple-miner, etc.

+(Note that sometimes in order to check docker setup, you may have to build a new image from your local Dockerfile.
+If uncommenting the `build` lines in docker-compose, make sure to re-comment, before comitting the change).

 Once the above has been confirmed, commit the latest state of development to master as a new release, tag it with a new version, and publish to npm. bPanel follows [Semantic Versioning](http://semver.org/) rules.